 Racialized man covering mouth

 Profanities, swear words, cuss words, or expletives happen in many of our everyday lives and in the workplace, too.
-Whether due to frustration, anger, stress, joy, they slip out.
+Whether due to frustration, anger, stress, joy, or emphasis, they slip out.
 And this isn’t necessarily a bad thing.

 We cannot just make a super generalized blanket statement that all swearing at work is "bad."
 Nor can we just give the automatic go-ahead that all profanity is “good.”